 tree-houses or exploring the labyrinth of underground drainage tunnels

 under our town, my friends and I would spend time riding our bikes on the wooded off road trails near our homes.

-As a teenager I mowed many lawns and eventually saved up enough money to buy an old Kawasaki 90cc dual purpose dirt bike from the mid 1970’s.
+As an early teenager I mowed many lawns to save up enough money to buy an old Kawasaki 90cc dual purpose dirt bike from the early 1970’s.
 That old motorcycle was a total piece of junk by today's standards.
 Since it was street legal it gave me a sense of freedom I had never experienced before.
-I had so much fun taking my girl friends on long rides and exploring a few off road trails along the way.
+I had so much fun riding deep into the woods and exploring places I'd never been before.

 Back in the 1980 the idea of private motocross tracks and off road parks open to the public in this part of Texas was kind of a new concept.
 There were few legal areas to ride back then.
 While I did frequent places such as Marshall Creek, known today as Trophy Club Park at Lake Grapevine, and Mosier Valley MX Park in Euless, Texas most of my riding was done on private land without permission.

 Accessing private land without permission or other forms of illegal off road trail riding is not something I engage in or condone these days.
 Given the number of motocross tracks and off road parks open to the public today there really is no excuse to break the law.

 By the time I was twenty-one my passion turned to 4x4 off road vehicles.
 My first 4x4 was a used metallic blue 1987 Suzuki Samurai.
 I wheeled that little Samurai hard for several years.
 It was bone stock with all-season tires.
 It never let me down and never disappointed.
 I explored many off road trails and dirt road with my little Sami.